atajwala/tweets_around/README.markdown

 - Creates a page where the user is able to enter an Address (or Long/Lat coordinates) to see the latest tweets near that location.
 - Uses Fibers and EventMachine to speed up inserts into MongoDB.
 - Uses Google Maps to visualize location of Tweets.
-- Includes some unit tests using RSpec (coming soon).
+- Includes some tests using RSpec (incomplete).

 > #### Model
 Uses mongodb as it's backend.
 Mongoid is a nice gem that wraps the mongodb syntax with ruby-syntax (*rubyists smiling*).